Eyevinn/streaming-onboarding/README.md

 ## UHD and HDR

+- [HDR in depth:](https://www.elecard.com/page/article_hdr) This article consider the difference between SDR and HDR and examine the main HDR standards
 - [Inside our UHD workflow:](https://medium.com/bbc-design-engineering/inside-our-uhd-workflow-ae144558036e) This post from BBC introduces the key components of a UHD live stream.
 - [World Cup 2018 in UHD HDR on BBC iPlayer](https://www.bbc.co.uk/rd/blog/2018-05-uhd_hdr_world_cup_2018) Experiences from BBC how to develop UHD HDR on BBC iPlayer for World Cup